 \begin{quote}

-\textsc{Abstract.} Let $G$ be a finitely generated infinite pro-$p$ group acting on a pro-$p$ tree such that the restriction of the action to some open subgroup is free. \ignor{old text below:\\ We show that any finitely generated infinite virtually torsion free pro-$p$ group acting on a pro-$p$ tree $T$ with finite vertex stabilizers} Then we prove that $G$ splits as a pro-$p$ amalgamated product or as a pro-$p$ ${\rm HNN}$-extension over an edge stabilizer.

-Using this result we prove under certain conditions that free pro-$p$ products with procyclic amalgamation inherit from its free factors the property of each $2$-generated subgroup being free pro-$p$.
-This generalizes known pro-$p$ results, as well as some pro-$p$ analogs of classical results in abstract combinatorial group theory. \end{quote}
+\textsc{Abstract.} Let $G$ be an infinite finitely generated pro-$p$ group acting on a pro-$p$ tree such that the restriction of the action to some open subgroup is free.
+We prove that $G$ splits over an edge stabilizer either as an amalgamated free pro-$p$ product or as a pro-$p$ $\operatorname{HNN}$-extension.
+Using this result we prove under a certain condition that free pro-$p$ products with procyclic amalgamation inherit from its amalgamated free factors the property of each $2$-generated pro-$p$ subgroup being free pro-$p$.
+This generalizes known pro-$p$ results, as well as some pro-$p$ analogues of classical results in abstract combinatorial group theory. \end{quote}